There’s a lot of myths circulating around in society.

 Of course it is.
 But once you understand the reasoning behind it – it’s not that scary at all.

-A couple of thousand years ago, this incredible guy named Sun Tzu (much smarter than myself, that’s for sure) came up with a military strategy to help an army assure an almost certain victory in battle.
+A couple of thousand years ago, this incredibly smart guy named Sun Tzu came up with a military strategy to help an army assure an almost certain victory in battle.
 It goes something like this:

 When you have your back against the wall, you will then fight the hardest to survive.